mmgen/mmgen-wallet/doc/wiki/Getting-Started-with-MMGen-Wallet.md

 ### <a id="a_tr">Transacting</a>

-*The following transacting information is applicable to BTC, BCH, LTC, ETH, ETC and RUNE.
-For transacting with Monero, consult [Altcoin-and-Forkcoin-Support][x] and the [`mmgen-xmrwallet`][mx] help screen.*
+*Transacting is supported for BTC, BCH, LTC, ETH, ETC, ERC20 tokens, RUNE and XMR.
+The description below applies to BTC, BCH and LTC.
+For other coins, there are important differences: consult [**Altcoin-and-Forkcoin-Support**][09] for details.*

 #### <a id="a_ga">Generate addresses (offline computer)</a>